federico-ganzer/DroneTracking/README.md

   Contains utilities for simple foreground/background separation in real image streams, which can be used when extending the framework to real data.

 - **`config.py`**
   Central configuration dictionary controlling camera intrinsics, baseline length, trajectory parameters, noise levels, and BA scheduling (window size, interval, refinement stop frame).
+Refinement parameters need to be updated in `refinement.py`.

 ## Usage